 Claire, 16, is the recipient of a full merit scholarship from the Colburn School, and has been selected to perform on Colburn's prestigious Honors Recitals multiple times.
 She has soloed with the Eastern Sierra Symphony, the Dream Orchestra, and the Colburn Cello Ensemble.
 Claire recently won first prize at the ASTA Solo Competition.
 She has played with the American Youth Symphony, the Montecito Music Festival Chamber Orchestra, and the Eastern Sierra Symphony Orchestra, and was invited to participate in this year's New York String Orchestra Seminar.
 At age 13, Claire was one of the youngest musicians ever to advance to the quarter-finals of the highly regarded Fischoff International Chamber Music Competition.
 Claire studies with Dr. Richard Naill at the Colburn School.

-Colburn School Honors Piano Trio
+Colburn School Honors Duo

-The trio studies with Maia Jasper White.
+The duo studies with Maia Jasper White.